Bimo99B9/Bimo99B9.github.io/_posts/2021-09-10-scripts-autounicalendar.md

 Therefore, the program needs to make the first request with the Session and Render tokens, and search in the response for the parameters `javax.faces.source`, `javax.faces.ViewState` and `javax.faces.source_SUBMIT`.
 This is a bit complex as they appear several times with different code structures in the HTTP response.

 The other parameters missing were the start and the end dates of the calendar events.
-Both are [UNIX timestamps](https://en.wikipedia.org/wiki/Unix_time), so we can modify them to make the server sends us the whole course data, and not only a single week.
+Both are [UNIX timestamps](https://en.wikipedia.org/wiki/Unix_time), so we can modify them to make the server send us the whole course data, and not only a single week.

 The image below shows in the left the POST request with the payload built, and in the right the response generated with all the raw data retrieved.